-They don’t have carrot cake in Germany (it might be at Starbucks or something like that) and whenever I give this to Germans, they say it’s the “best Christmas cake ever!”
+I don’t think they don’t have carrot cake here in Germany (it might be at Starbucks or something like that) and whenever I give this to Germans, they say it’s the “best Christmas cake ever!”
 At first I thought it was absurd, but then I realized they have a point.
 This has cinnamon and ginger.
-That’s kind of Christmas-y.
+That is kind of Christmas-y.
 Do we associate carrot cake with Easter because the Easter Bunny eats carrots?
 I’ve googled it and couldn’t find an answer.
 It’s because of the bunnies, right? :D

-The icing is kind of tangy.
+The Greek yogurt cream cheese frosting is kind of tangy.
 I only used 1/2 cup of sugar, but the more you add, the less tangy it is.
-If you prefer a traditional recipe, this one is my favorite.
+It is made a little healthier, though.
+We all know that Greek yogurt instantly makes stuff healthier, right? :) If you prefer a traditional recipe, this one is my favorite.

-- 2 cups (240 grams) whole spelt, whole wheat pastry, or whole wheat flour
+- 2 cups (240 grams) whole spelt flour or whole wheat flour

 - 2 teaspoons baking soda